Ad4GameTech/admob-adapter/README.md

 **Installation**

-Import adapter into your app/game
+Import adapter into App / Game
 Add the following implementation dependency with the latest version of the adapter in the app-level build.gradle file:

 repositories {